Qiskit/qiskit-metapackage/docs/aqua/initial_states.rst

-For example, when the transformation type of a chemistry operator is set to be particle hole, then the configuration of the initial qubit state offsetting the computation of the final result should be set to be the Hartree-Fock energy of the molecule in the :ref:`aqua-chemistry-input-file`.
+For example, when the transformation type of a chemistry operator is set to be particle hole, then the configuration of the initial qubit state offsetting the computation of the final result should be set to be the Hartree-Fock energy of the molecule in the :ref:`qiskit-chemistry-input-file`.
 Hartree-Fock is also the preferred initial state when using the :ref:`uccsd` and :ref:`swaprz` variational forms.

 The following parameters allow